PerfectFit-project/virtual-coach-main/ansible/README.md

 Starting the perfectfit app on the production server is achieved by running the `start-prod.yml` playbook.
 Similarly to the staging case, this requires two files to be present in the ansible directory (that are not and must not be under version control):
 * .env.prod : the .env file configured for the production server
 * read_private_packages_token : a file containing a github personal access token giving access to the private packages (the niceday-api and niceday-broker images).
+There is a `.env.prod.example` file you to show you the form of file expected here.

 You then spin up a particular release on the prod server as follows:
 ```